Hyak Mortality Monitoring System: Innovative Sampling and Estimation Methods - Proof of Concept by Simulation: Pilot Study of Hyak Informed-Sampling via Simulation

-where $j=1,...,4$.
-We have two random effects in this model.
-The {\it unstructured} error terms $\epsilon_i \sim_{\mbox{iid}} \N(0,\sigma_{\epsilon}^2)$ are independent and allow for excess-binomial variability.
-The second set of error terms $S_i$ are spatial random effects that allow the smoothing of rates across space.
-An obvious way of modeling the spatial random effects is using an intrinsic CAR model \citep{besagbayesian} in which: where $\mbox{ne}(i)$ is the set of neighbors of village $i$ and $n_i$ is the number of such neighbors.
-To use this model we need a definition of neighbor.
-Once again we can obtain fitted probabilities: which may be used in (\ref{eq:predY}).
-Until recently fitting this model was computationally challenging.
-However, \cite{rue2009approximate} have recently described a clever combination of Laplace approximations and numerical integration that can be used to carry out Bayesian inference for this this model.
-The {\tt inla} {\tt R} package implements the methods.
-A Bayesian implementation requires specification of priors for all of the unkown parameters, which for model (\ref{eq:LRCMS}) consist of $\bbeta$, $\bgamma$, $\sigma_{\epsilon}^2$ and $\sigma_{s}^2$.
-We choose flat priors for $\bbeta$, $\bgamma$, and Gamma$(a,b)$ priors for both $\sigma_{\epsilon}^{-2}$ and $\sigma_s^{-2}$. \end{enumerate}
+which may be used in (\ref{eq:predY}); we do not include the household random effects as these are not relevant to predicting an area-level summary, but rather account for within-household clustering.
+Until relatively recently, fitting this model was computationally challenging within the context of a simulation study (which requires repeated fitting).
+However, \cite{rue2009approximate} have described a clever combination of Laplace approximations and numerical integration that can be used to carry out Bayesian inference for this this model -- the integrated nested Laplace approximation (INLA).
+The {\tt INLA} {\tt R} package implements the INLA method.
+A Bayesian implementation requires specification of priors for all of the unknown parameters, which for model (\ref{eq:LRCMS}) consist of $\bbeta$, $\bgamma$, $\sigma_{\epsilon}^2$, $\sigma_{s}^2$ and $\sigma_h^{2}$.
+We choose flat priors for $\bbeta$, $\bgamma$, and Gamma$(a,b)$ priors for $\sigma_{\epsilon}^{-2}$, $\sigma_s^{-2}$ and $\sigma_h^{-2}$. \end{enumerate}